Main Organizational-Mobilizational Directorate of the General Staff of the Russian Armed Forces: History

 For the first time, tasks of an organizational and mobilization nature were assigned to the Rank Order created in 1531, including keeping records of military men in peacetime in case of a gathering of troops.

-At the beginning of the 18th century, during the reforms of Peter I, regiments and other military structures of the Russian Army and Navy began to be organized in accordance with the states.
+At the beginning of the 18th century, during the reforms of Peter I, regiments and other military structures of the Russian Army and Navy began to be organized in accordance with the Shtats (literally "states," the Table of Organisation and Equipment).
 During the military reform in Russia in the 60s and 70s of the 19th century, the Russian Imperial Army was transferred to a personnel basis.
 At the same time, the need arose to continuously resolve issues of a mobilization nature.
 These issues were resolved by the Committee for the Mobilization of Troops of the General Staff (since 1903 - the mobilization department of the Office of the 2nd Quartermaster General of the General Staff).
 By 1917, organizational and mobilization tasks were carried out by the Main Directorate of the General Staff (it included a mobilization department and a department for the organization and service of troops).

 On May 8, 1918, the All-Russian Main Headquarters was created in the Red Army.
 In November 1918, military commissariats were subordinated to him.
 Among the main tasks of the All-Russian General Staff were:

 maintaining records, training and mobilization of military personnel, formation, organization and combat training of units of the Red Army, development of states, charters, manuals, instructions and regulations for troops.
 In 1921, a single Headquarters of the Red Army was created.
 It included organizational and mobilization departments.

 In 1924, they were transformed into a single Organizational and Mobilization Directorate (since 1926, the 2nd Directorate of the Red Army Headquarters).
 He is entrusted with general issues of organizing the Armed Forces in peacetime and war, as well as preparing a mobilization plan.